lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~~
 {: #Fig--complex-path title="complex path example"}

 In {{Fig--complex-path}} a single bit residue can be used to code one of the 2 paths.
-If regrouping was not allowed, a 2 bits residue whould have been needed.
+If regrouping was not allowed, a 2 bits residue is needed.

 ### Variable length Uri-Path and Uri-Query